Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 Step 6: Talk to Other Families

 Word of mouth is powerful.
 Ask local parents about their experiences, as far as what they love, what they wish they knew sooner, and how communication has been with staff.
-Ask if the school can provide references or find ways to chat with local parents.
+Ask if the school can provide references or find ways to chat with local parents who attended these schools.

 Places to find feedback: